 When you are actually playing a board game, it has very little environmental impact at all.
 They don’t use any power or generate any waste.

 If you compare playing a board game to doing another leisure activity they look even better.
-Board games don’t involve eating out, travelling long distances to go to a specific location to play them, or buying lots of accessories, special clothes or equipment.
+Board games don’t involve eating out, traveling long distances to go to a specific location to play them, or buying lots of accessories, special clothes, or equipment.

 There’s only the light and heat which would be on anyway if it’s dark and cold, and maybe the snacks during gameplay.
 Speaking of snacks, I came up with a list of ideas for board gaming snacks that leave no mess on your games.